t0bes1/bootx/README.md

 + ### Navbar

 + ##### Navigation
-    - Positioned at the top of the page.
+    - Positioned at the top of the page, with a small top margin.
     - Contains logo of the company on the left side.
     - Contains navigation links on the right side:
         * HOME - leads to the home page where users can learn about the company Bootx.